 We have been campaigning to have bleed kits in all pubs, restaurants, nightclubs and anywhere where knife crime in particular can happen.
 However, it is obviously not just knife crime that can lead to massive bleeds and so having them in all publicly accessible places such as shops, petrol stations, offices will save lives.

-Our campaign has gained momentum with several MPs now lobbying the government, many of which have been personally affected by knife crime in their families.
+Our campaign has gained momentum with several MPs now encouraging the government to take action, many of which have been personally affected by knife crime in their families.
 We need to maintain and build this momentum to ensure that we are successful and have the Bleed Control Kits in as many publicly accessible places as possible.

 A very successful meeting with the Liberal Democrats who whole heartely support our cause and who have personally had tragedy in their own families due to knife crime.
-They have been a tremendous force lobbying the government on our behalf.
+They have been a tremendous force encouraging the government to take action on our behalf.

 "This Council notes with concern the increase in violent injuries arising from assaults in the city - including a reported increase of nearly 20% in cases of knife crime in the West Midlands.